 Why do I have a zero balance on my rates notice this year?

-Around 130,000 rates notices were sent to NSW ratepayers in January 2020, however, as part of the NSW Government’s $3.9 billion drought relief package, and in light of recent bushfires, they are not payable again for 2020.
+Around 130,000 rates notices were sent to NSW ratepayers in March 2021, however, as part of the NSW Government’s $310 million drought relief package announced in 2020, they are not payable again for 2021.

 This includes the general rates and rates for animal health and pests, the meat industry levy and costs for routine stock moving permit and stock identification.

 You do not need to apply for this exemption as it will be automatically applied to landholders.

 The NSW Government will compensate Local Land Services for the lost rates revenue, meaning our staff can continue to support you during this important recovery phase.

 What if I have outstanding rates from previous years?